 Create Pixel Art with Google Sheets

-It takes few easy steps to make pixel art with Google Sheets.
-You can use any free image but make sure they are 300 pixels or less for optimal performance.
+It takes two easy steps to make pixel art with Google Sheets.

-- Open the Google Spreadsheet template and copy it to your own Google Drive.
+- Open the Google Spreadsheet template and create a copy of the sheet in your own Google Drive.

 The end result may appear slightly pixelated (video) because we have used a small image as the source template but impressive nonetheless.
 You can download the Google Sheet as a PDF file or save it in Microsoft Excel format.